From here to there, everywhere.

-Located 20 minutes south of Seattle, Seattle-Tacoma International Airport is the state's largest international airport.
-It serves as a hub for major airlines offering direct and connecting routes to cities throughout Washington, the United States and the world.
+Located 20 minutes south of Seattle, Seattle-Tacoma International Airport is the state's largest international airport and ninth busiest in the U.S. It serves as a hub for major airlines offering direct and connecting routes to cities throughout Washington, the United States and the world.
 Nearly 50 million passengers fly through Sea-Tac annually.

 From Sea-Tac, business travelers can fly direct to Amsterdam, Beijing, Dubai, Frankfurt, Hong Kong, London, Paris, Reykjavik, Seoul, Shanghai, Shenzhen, Taipei, and Tokyo and connect to major cities all over the world.
 Seattle is an hour closer by air to major Asian business centers than any other U.S. airport on the west coast.

 In the eastern part of the state, Spokane International Airport serves as the gateway, offering direct service and non-stop to many U.S. cities.
 Other international airports, such as Bellingham, provide service to Sea-Tac International as well as other U.S. destinations.

 King County International, Sea-Tac, Spokane and other cities throughout Washington handle domestic and international cargo routes as well and serve as a base of operations for Alaska Air, Cargolux, China Airlines Cargo, Eva Air Cargo, FedEx and Korean Air Cargo as well as belly service on all major airlines.

 Seattle to Chicago: 4 hours

 Seattle to New York: 5 hours

 If access to Pacific sea lanes is important, several of Washington's 75 ports are a day's sail closer to Asian markets than any other port on the west coast.